Alfresco/docs-alfresco/sap/5.1/admin/reference.md

 > **Important:** The Content Services webserver must be up and running on a secure connection.
 This documentation does not cover the installation and configuration of the SSL connection on Content Services side.
 It only covers how to get the existing certificate.

-1. Open Content Services (either the Alfresco Share or Alfresco Digital Workspace login page) in a web-browser and view the details of the current certificate.
+1. Open Content Services (either Alfresco Share or Alfresco Digital Workspace login page) in a web-browser and view the details of the current certificate.

     ![sap_inst_004_https_002_alf_certificate]({% link sap/images/sap_inst_004_https_002_alf_certificate.png %})